Lublin Voivodeship Sejmik

-The Lublin Voivodeship Sejmik (Sejmik Województwa Lubelskiego) is the regional legislature of the Voivodeship of Lublin in Poland.
+The Lublin Voivodeship Sejmik (Sejmik Województwa Lubelskiego) is the regional legislature of the Lublin Voivodeship, Poland.
 It is a unicameral parliamentary body consisting of thirty-three councillors chosen during regional elections for a five-year term.
-The current chairperson of the assembly is Michał Mulawa.
+The current chairperson of the assembly is Mieczysław Ryba.

 The assembly elects the executive board that acts as the collective executive for the provincial government, headed by the voivodeship marshal.
 The current Executive Board of Lublin is held by the Law and Justice party under the leadership of Marshal Jarosław Stawiarski.

 The assembly meets within the Marshal's Office in the capital city of Lublin.

 Districts

 Members of the Assembly are elected from five districts and serve five-year terms.
 Districts does not have the constituencies formal names.
 Instead, each constituency has a number and territorial description.